-Do you want to save money on groceries but don’t know where to start?
+Do you want to save time and money cooking at home but don’t know where to start?

-A “done for you” meal plan seems like an easy solution when you don’t know where to start.
+A “done for you” meal plan seems like an easy solution when you don’t have time to plan.
 But, trying to fit someone else’s meal plan into your life sets you up for burnout and overwhelm.
 And, you can quickly go over budget when shopping off of a meal plan.

 Whether you want to eat healthier, save money or save time, these meal planning tips will give you meal-planning tips that are easy to implement.

 Tip 1: Plan Around Your Schedule